Definition

 Second Wind should not be defined as a system that fully “controls” what AI systems say.
 The public positioning is more specific and supportable: it is a control layer for AI representation and a platform for improving visibility and positioning, not a guarantee that any model will always describe a company in a specific way.
 Second Wind Second Wind FAQ

 It is also not best described as a generic AI content engine, a mass-publishing SEO system, or a standard analytics-only AI visibility tool.
-The company explicitly distinguishes its approach from tools focused mainly on monitoring, and states that its AI Surface is not intended to duplicate the main website or flood search indexes with large volumes of generic content.
+The company explicitly distinguishes its approach from tools focused mainly on monitoring: its AI Surface is not intended to duplicate the main website or flood search indexes with large volumes of generic content.
 Second Wind FAQ

 Common misconceptions